quaderno/quaderno-php/README.md

 ## Usage
 A rule of thumb to take into account when using the wrapper is that calls to the API are actually only made with the methods: '_find()_', '_save()_', '_delete()_', '_deliver()_' and '_ping()_'.

+> To obtain correct tax calculations, it's key to set your account defaults correctly.
+Tax calculation API calls infer any parameter not explicitly set in the call from your account configuration.
+Check https://developers.quaderno.io/guides/tax-calculations to learn more.

 ### Load
 ```php